atamocius/haxe-vscode-boilerplate/README.md

 > The sample code included uses new _Haxe 4.0.0_ language features.

-## Motivation

-I created this boilerplate as a way to quickly setup a Haxe coding environment.

-Much of the tutorials/instructions on setting up one's development environment focus on Haxe's specific use cases.
-There are instructions to get up and running quickly but usually lack instructions on how to setup debugging, especially on VS Code.

-This boilerplate's setup is focused on getting an environment up that focuses more on the language.
-This is mainly useful for beginners or to just quickly try out some idea or piece of code.

 ## Debugging

 Launch configurations for the following debuggers are included: